vardyr/CruftCleaner/index.markdown

 ## About
 Inspired by a chapter in the book "Mind Performance Hacks" by Ron Hale-Evans entitled "Pre-Delete Cruft" (Hack #18, p.67), I began thinking of ways to pre-delete cruft.

-Cruft, in a general sense, is ["any accumulation of obsolete, redundant, irrelevant, or unnecessary information, especially code"](http://en.wikipedia.org/wiki/Cruft).
+Cruft, in a general sense, is "[any accumulation of obsolete, redundant, irrelevant, or unnecessary information, especially code](http://en.wikipedia.org/wiki/Cruft)."
 I will leave full exploration of the reasons for pre-deleting cruft as well as how to separate the cruft from important information to the author of the book.

 The most obvious example of cruft on a networked computer is in the form of web browser downloads.
 Most of the time, a user downloads a file, opens it, and never uses it again after opening it that first time.
 This is especially true in the case of program installers; by the time the installer is needed again, it is often outdated.